Kathleen Ingram, Ph.D.

 Research Interests

-My research focuses on how our connections with others influence our health and well-being I am particularly interested in how social support and unsupportive responses from other people affect adjustment among individuals faced with chronic illness.
-Much of my current work examines how supportive and unsupportive social interactions are associated with distress, subjective well-being, health-related quality of life, and posttraumatic personal growth among individuals recently diagnosed with cancer.
-In addition, I have started to pursue my interest in studying the health-promoting effects of humans' interactions with companion animals.
+Dr. Kathleen Ingram's research focuses on how our connections with others influence our health and well-being.
+Ingram is particularly interested in how social support and unsupportive responses from other people affect adjustment among individuals faced with chronic illness.
+Much of Ingram's current work examines how supportive and unsupportive social interactions are associated with distress, subjective well-being, health-related quality of life, and posttraumatic personal growth among individuals recently diagnosed with cancer.
+In addition, Ingram has started to pursue their interest in studying the health-promoting effects of humans' interactions with companion animals.

 Select Publications